hype8912/return_rates/README.md

 ### Reverse Tiered Rates

-Reverse tiered rates are rates that descend as the money in the account increases.
+Reverse tiered rates are rates that descend as the amount of money in the account increases.
 See the table below for an example.

 | Amount | APY |
 | ------ | --- |